sadanandpai/git-guide/README.md

 ### 26. I have multiple commits which I want to move to a different branch.

-To copy a range of commits from one branch to another, you can notedown the older commit id from history and newer commit id.
+To copy a range of commits from one branch to another, you can note down the older commit id from history and the newer commit id.

 - Checkout the branch `git checkout <destination-branch>`
 - Cherry pick the commit `git cherry-pick <old-commit-id>..<new-commit-id>`